SANDY SHERRILL WOMBLE

 My studio is organized chaos, which fits neatly in my life.

-In my sixth decade, I’ve found that nature has a way of circling back into our lives; I welcome the peacefulness of painting and exploring the countryside around me.
+In my sixth decade, I’ve found that nature has a way of circling back into our lives; I welcome the peacefulness of painting and exploring nature and the countryside all around me.

 Perhaps it’s a throwback to my childhood.
 These rural and natural environments are more valuable to me than the city lights I was drawn to in my youth.